 This was the message the angels delivered to the shepherds on that Christmas night.
 There was good news to be delivered to these shepherds but first they were told to not have fear.
 There were plenty of things to fear if you were a shepherd.
 A predator coming after the sheep.
 Thieves taking opportunity while you are outside of a town.
 Anything to do with the Roman occupation, especially after the violent burning of the nearby city of Sepphoris.
 Of course, angels addressing you in the middle of the night would cause some fear too.

 Lately in our world there has been a lot to fear.
-The Paris terrorist attack and the one in San Bernardino has caused those terrorism fears to return.
-There have been plenty of other terrorist attacks in places like Kenya but this one in Paris we identified with.
-Then there was California.
-There is a dramatic increase of gun violence breaking out in random safe places like churches, movie theatres, and schools.
+School shootings, terrorist attacks, weather patterns with new and scary names… There is a dramatic increase of gun violence breaking out in random safe places like churches, movie theatres, and schools.
 If you are a young black man, there is real fear that a police officer will be overly aggressive.
 This same fear grips the mothers of these young men as well as wives and sisters.
+Did the masks I wore diligently during Covid shutdown really protect me from anything?
 Fear is a growing presence.
 And is sucking the life out of those who desire to live brave.

 “When I was in eighth grade, I witnessed a fellow classmate—a neighbor I had known for years—shoot and kill my teacher with a rifle.
 For 10 long years after, I waited for God to make the world a safe place.
 During that decade, I begged God for protection but held on to him in a fragile way, worried that he would let my world implode again without warning.

 “By the time I turned 16, I routinely suffered panic attacks.
 I became acutely aware of violence on the news and in the world.
 When I was alone at home, I would hide under the kitchen counter with the phone on my ear, anxious about anything I couldn’t see or know.